smscommunity/sms-guide/_game/shines/ricco/episode8.md

 #### Wall M
 The next coin is on a far wall.
 We need to keep Yoshi to get the shine at the end of the level.
 You can move along the cliffs on the side of the stage, or you can spray the fish with Yoshi to create moving platforms which is slower.

+#### Platform M
+After getting the far M on the cliff wall, move across the platforms with Yoshi to get the M on the floor of a platform.
+After spawning the coin, Y-turn up to spray the Jelly above the shine.
+Collect, the coin, spin jump towards the shine with Yoshi, and collect the shine.

 Notes:
+- You can clip directly into the shine cage with Yoshi by fluttering backwards into a corner.
 - If you ever end up in a sewer, DO NOT GET SEWER GLITCH.
 If you touch a durian with sewer glitch it will launch and might go in the water.
 - Yoshi can spin jump very high, you can cover large gaps with this.
 - Doing a jump-spin-flutter with Yoshi can cover a surprising amount of horizontal distance.
 It's very useful for moving along the cliffs and platforms in this section.

-#### Platform M
-After getting the far M on the cliff wall, move across the platforms with Yoshi to get the M on the floor of a platform.
-After spawning the coin, Y-turn up to spray the Jelly above the shine.
-Collect, the coin, spin jump towards the shine with Yoshi, and collect the shine.

-Notes:
-- You can clip directly into the shine cage with Yoshi by fluttering backwards into a corner.